MicrosoftDocs/memdocs/intune/intune-service/developer/app-sdk-ios-phase1.md

 ### Do I need to register my application with the Microsoft identity platform?

 Yes, all apps integrating with the Intune SDK are required to register with the Microsoft identity platform.
-Please follow the steps in [Quickstart: Register an app in the Microsoft identity platform - Microsoft identity platform].
+Please follow the steps in [Quickstart: Register an application with the Microsoft identity platform].

 ### Do I have access to my application's source code?